 Native American History and Pamphlet Collection (P-110).
-This collection was established in the mid-1990's to augment strong existing manuscript collections in the area of Native American Studies, and as a means to document, preserve, and make available scarce and ephemeral publications documenting the history and culture of Native Americans.
-This collection is accessible here: https://www.library.ucdavis.edu/special-collections/book-pamphlet-collections/native-american-history-collection/.
+This collection was established in the mid-1990's to augment strong existing manuscript collections in the area of Native American Studies, and as a means to document, preserve, and make available scarce and ephemeral publications documenting the history and culture of Native Ameri- cans.
+This collection is accessible here: https://library.ucdavis.edu/archives-and-special-collections/our-collections/book-pamphlet-collections/native-american-history-and-collection/.